Singh-Aman08/nlp-pubmedqa/README.md

 ### 5. Evaluation
 - Models are evaluated and compared using standard performance metrics such as accuracy, precision, recall, and F1-score

+## Evaluation Metrics

+The performance of all models is evaluated using the following metrics:

+- Accuracy: Measures the proportion of correctly classified samples.
+- Precision: Measures the correctness of positive predictions.
+- Recall: Measures the ability of the model to identify all relevant instances.
+- F1-Score: Harmonic mean of precision and recall, used for balanced evaluation.

+These metrics are used to compare the effectiveness of different embeddings and models across the classification task.